jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 ----

 *********************************************************************************
-another way to test if something should be grouped as True
+another way to test if something is grouped as True
 *********************************************************************************

 ----